Betta Fish Care | Betta Care

 Betta Fish Care: Betta Tank

-For a single betta choose a plastic or glass tank that is at least 2 gallons and preferably 5 gallons.
+For a single betta, choose a plastic or glass tank that is at least 2 gallons and preferably 5 gallons.
 These pet fish can jump out of tanks so be sure your tank has a lid!
-Get a hideout or 2 for you betta fish.
+Get a hideout or 2 for your betta fish.
 Choose a real or silk plant and/or decor with smooth edges to avoid any fin damage.
 While filters are not necessary for betta fish, they are nice to have to keep your tank cleaner and healthier.
 Always choose a low flow or gentle filter for bettas.
 You don’t want them stressed or even injured from strong currents.
-Add a water heater to your tank to maintain appropriate water temperature for these tropical fish.
+Add a water heater to your tank to maintain the appropriate water temperature for these tropical fish.
 Keep your betta tank clean.
-How often you need to clean your tank varies a lot with the size of your tank, how many fish you have, whether you have a filter or not, etc. You can do partial water changes to keep the water healthier for your tropical fish.
+How often you need to clean your tank varies a lot with the size of your tank, how many fish you have, whether you have a filter or not, etc. You can do partial water changes to keep the water healthy for your tropical fish.
 Full tank cleanings should be rare as this can remove beneficial bacteria that keeps your betta’s aquarium healthy.

 Betta Fish Care: Water

 Water is a crucial part of betta care.
 Water should always be treated with a water conditioner before adding it to the tank.
 Conditioners remove chlorine, chloramine, and heavy metals from tap water, making it healthy for your betta fish.
 Avoid using distilled water.
 The distilling process removes essential minerals that are good for your fish.
 Water temperature should be around 76 to 81 degrees for tropical fish like bettas.
 The water pH should be between 6.5 and 7.5.
 It isn’t likely your tap water pH will be lower, but it could be higher than this range.
 So checking your water acidity is a good idea before setting up your tank especially if you know you have hard water.